open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/distribute-workload-with-placement.md

 will also use placement to deploy applications in the future.

 Some popular open source projects also integrate with the `Placement` API.
-For example [Argo](https://github.com/argoproj/argo-cd), it can leverage the generated `PlacementDecision` to drive the assignment of Argo Applications to a desired set of clusters, details see this [example](https://github.com/argoproj/applicationset/tree/master/examples/clusterDecisionResource).
+For example [Argo CD](https://github.com/argoproj/argo-cd), it can leverage the generated `PlacementDecision` to drive the assignment of Argo CD Applications to a desired set of clusters, details see this [example](https://github.com/argoproj/applicationset/tree/master/examples/clusterDecisionResource).
 And [KubeVela](https://github.com/kubevela/kubevela), as an implementation of the open application model, also will take advantage of the `Placement` API for